HL7/fhir-mCODE-ig/input/pagecontent/group-patient.md

 * **Performance status** - [Eastern Cooperative Oncology Group (ECOG) Performance Status](https://ecogAcrin.org/resources/ecog-performanceStatus) and/or [Karnofsky Performance Status (KPS)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3722041/).
 Because performance assessments may be performed more than once over a period of time, multiple instances may exist for a single patient.
 * **Patient bundle** - the complete set of mCODE information about a patient that can be sent over the wire as one resource.

-In addition, mCODE defines a Group resource that is used to return the set of patients the mCODE cohort.

 ### Profiles

 * [CancerPatient]